 This past summer we extended my grandmother’s 90th birthday celebration in Florida into a two-week vacation for my family.
-Before meeting up with the extended family on the gulf coast, one of the stops on our trip was to Universal Studios Orlando.
-I have been dreaming of visiting Universal Studios for years and was so excited to finally make the trip!
+Before meeting up with the extended family on the Gulf Coast, one of the stops on our trip was to Universal Studios Orlando.
+I have been dreaming of visiting Universal Studios for many years now and was so excited to finally make the trip!

-Then when we arrived at our hotel the guy at the desk told us that they overbooked and didn’t have a room for us.
+Upon arrival at our hotel, we lugged all of our luggage into the lobby to check in when the guy at the desk told us that they overbooked and didn’t have a room for us.
 Are you kidding me?!
 This wasn’t what I needed after how our trip started out.
-It was then that he handed us a paper to bring to a new, upgraded hotel at no extra charge.
-Phew!
-So, needless to say, we thanked the man and drove to our new home at the Mystic Dunes for the next five days.
+Thankfully, before I lost it, he told us they had gotten us another room in an upgraded hotel at no extra charge.
+So we let out a collective sigh of relief, thanked the man and drove to our new home at the Mystic Dunes for the next five days.

-Even though getting to Orlando was one issue after another, it all worked out just fine in the end and we had an amazing trip.
+Even though getting to Orlando was one issue after another, it all worked out just fine in the end.
+We had a fancier hotel that spoiled us for life and we had an amazing trip.
+During our trip, we learned a few things along the way.

 Tips for visiting Universal Studios Orlando